Onion, garlic, herbs and spices.

-Onions and garlic are the common point of departure for different recipes.
+Onion and garlic are the common point of departure for different recipes.
 For several millenia they have been key part of most traditional diets.
-Sauteeing onions and garlic is a fundamental technique in cooking that enhances flavour and nutrition.
+Sauteeing onion and garlic is a fundamental technique in cooking that enhances flavour and nutrition.

 Onion (allium cepa).